What are the types of storage available via my ownCloud account?

 Which files can I store on my ownCloud account?

-Why does my storage quota only show the availability & usage of Quick Sync storage?
+Why does my storage quota only show the availability & usage of Sync storage?

-We only monitor quick sync storage that is directly managed by the ownCloud system.
+We only monitor Sync storage that is directly managed by the ownCloud system.
 The optional External Storage is an extension that uses system storage external to the ownCloud managed system and are therefore not tracked within the system.

-What kind of files do not count towards my Quick Sync storage limit?
+What kind of files do not count towards my Sync storage limit?

 - ownCloud created files such as thumbnails (icon previews, pictures app), temporary files, encryption keys, etc.